JID: 2021–2024: The Forever Story and planned Metro Boomin collaborative album

-JID was featured on Doja Cat's song "Options", included on her Grammy-nominated third album, Planet Her.
-He later collaborated with Imagine Dragons on the mega-hit "Enemy"; it peaked at number five on the Billboard Hot 100, becoming his highest-charting song.
+JID was featured on the Doja Cat song "Options", part of her Grammy-nominated third album, Planet Her.
+He later collaborated with Imagine Dragons on the mega-hit "Enemy", which peaked at number five on the Billboard Hot 100 and became his highest-charting song.

 JID teased his third album, The Forever Story, throughout 2021.
 The first and lead single from the album, "Surround Sound" featuring 21 Savage and Baby Tate, was released on January 14, 2022.
-On March 31, he appeared on the Dreamville compilation D-Day: A Gangsta Grillz Mixtape, on the songs "Stick" and "Barry From Simpson".
+On March 31, he appeared on the Dreamville compilation D-Day: A Gangsta Grillz Mixtape with the songs "Stick" and "Barry From Simpson".
 On August 9, JID released the second single from The Forever Story, titled "Dance Now", with Kenny Mason.

-The Forever Story was released on August 26, 2022, including guest appearances from Kenny Mason, EarthGang, 21 Savage, Baby Tate, Lil Durk, Ari Lennox, Yasiin Bey, Lil Wayne, Johntá Austin, Ravyn Lenae and Eryn Allen Kane.
-On September 8, 2022, JID performed an NPR Tiny Desk Concert.
+The Forever Story was released on August 26, 2022, including guest appearances from Kenny Mason, EarthGang, 21 Savage, Baby Tate, Lil Durk, Ari Lennox, Yasiin Bey, Lil Wayne, Johntá Austin, Ravyn Lenae, and Eryn Allen Kane.
+On September 8, 2022, JID performed for NPR's Tiny Desk Concert program.

-On March 28, 2023, American record producer Metro Boomin posted a picture on Twitter that had JID and Metro Boomin in a studio working on music, with the caption "Got a lot of new music coming but when me and @JIDsv drop".
-JID then would later confirm that he and Metro are working on a collaborative album.
-On September 1, JID released his third EP titled Blakkboyz present Half Doin Dope/Van Gogh, featuring Lil Yachty and BabyTron.
-On October 13, JID was featured on Westside Gunn's song "Mamas PrimeTime," along with Conway the Machine off of Gunn's fifth studio album And Then You Pray for Me.
+On March 28, 2023, American record producer Metro Boomin posted a picture on Twitter from a studio with JID, alongside the caption "Got a lot of new music coming but when me and @JIDsv drop".
+JID would later confirm the existence of a collaborative album between the two in a Twitter reply.
+Though this album (nicknamed "JIDtro" as a portmanteau of its progenitors' names) has yet to release as of August 2026, JID did appear alongside American rapper Offset on "Danger (Spider)" as part of Metro Boomin's soundtrack album for Spiderman: Across the Spider-Verse.

+On September 1, 2023 JID released his third EP, titled Blakkboyz present Half Doin Dope/Van Gogh, with features from Lil Yachty and BabyTron.
+On October 13, JID was featured on Westside Gunn's song "Mamas PrimeTime," along with Conway the Machine, for Gunn's fifth studio album And Then You Pray for Me.
 On November 9, JID was featured on the opening of the video game Like a Dragon Gaiden: The Man Who Erased His Name.

-On July 12, 2024, JID was featured on Eminem's song "Fuel" off of his twelfth studio album, The Death of Slim Shady (Coup de Grâce).
-On September 20, 2024, JID was featured on Katy Perry's song "Artificial" from her seventh studio album 143.
+On July 12, 2024, JID featured on Eminem's song "Fuel" for his twelfth studio album, The Death of Slim Shady (Coup de Grâce).
+On September 20, 2024, JID also appeared on Katy Perry's song "Artificial" for her seventh studio album 143.